This blog post was originally posted on May 13, 2015 and was updated on September 8, 2020.

 For this sangria de cava recipe, you’ll want to go with a brut, or dry, cava.
 The great thing about this recipe is that you can adjust the sweetness to your taste, so if you’d like, you can always add sugar later on.

 This cava sangria recipe replaces the red wine that gives sangria its name (it comes from the same root as the Spanish word for blood, sangre) with cava for an especially refreshing twist.
 With the addition of some fresh fruit juices and summery orange liqueur, it’s a perfect treat for those hot summer days and warm nights in Spain.

-There are plenty of ways to make sangria de cava, so don’t feel like you need to follow the instructions closely, just make sure to drink it ice cold to enjoy it at its best!
+There are plenty of ways to make sangria de cava, so don’t feel like you need to follow the instructions closely.
+You’re welcome to adjust the sugar content as we mentioned above, or any of the other ingredients to your taste.
+Just make sure to drink it ice cold to enjoy it at its best!